httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Redirection {#redirects}

 The 3xx series of status codes specified in {{Section 15.4 of I-D.ietf-httpbis-semantics}} direct the user agent to another resource to satisfy the request.
-The most common of these are 301, 302, 307 and 308, all of which use the Location response header field to indicate where the client should send the request to.
+The most common of these are 301, 302, 307 and 308, all of which use the Location response header field to indicate where the client should resend the request.

-There are two ways that this group of status codes differ:
+There are two ways that the members of this group of status codes differ:

 * Whether they are permanent or temporary.
 Permanent redirects can be used to update links stored in the client (e.g., bookmarks), whereas temporary ones can not.
 Note that this has no effect on HTTP caching; it is completely separate.